 Martin Stott is an award-winning broadcast journalist who has made programmes in 21 countries for the BBC World Service and Radio 4.
-He has given talks to the Gardens Trust, the National Trust and the Rose Society, and is a guest lecturer at the Roses by the Lake international symposium at Lake Como this Summer.
-He regularly gives talks to local gardening groups and history societies near his home in Nottinghamshire.
+He has given garden history talks to the Gardens Trust, the National Trust and the Rose Society, and has lectured on roses internationally.
+I have reduced the number of talks I am giving this year because of time pressures, but I am always happy to be approached.
 Use the contact form to get in touch.

 Our gardens are full of stories, if only we had time to dig for them.
-Former BBC journalist Martin Stott – the storyteller gardener – has done that for us.
-Join us for a fascinating history of some of the plants we grow.
-Martin has a particular passion for roses.
-Expect a potted history of the nation’s favourite flower and the amazing characters involved in its evolution.
+Here I tell the tales of many of the plants we take for granted in our gardens.
+And, of course, the rose features prominently – expect a potted history of the nation’s favourite flower and the amazing characters involved in its evolution.

 Nottingham was once known as a garden town and the county has played a significant role in the nation’s horticultural journey.
-Former BBC journalist Martin Stott, author of the storyteller garden history blog – uncovers some of its hidden tales.
+In this talk I uncover some of its hidden tales.
 Expect to hear about Nottingham’s royal garden, the Rose Kings, the Apple prince and the French Duke who taught us to eat raw celery.

 In the centre of Nottingham, hidden from sight, lies a rare Georgian town garden that was created in 1752 by Mary Howe – a direct descendant of King James I – and George Smith, of the famous Nottingham banking family.
 The garden is part of Grade 2*-listed Bromley House, now the home of a fabulous subscription library.
 This is the story of Bromley House, the library and of the plans to restore its precious gem of a garden.

-Fees go towards the 18th century garden at Bromley House Library.
-Martin is a trustee of the library and co-ordinating the group leading its restoration.
+Fees from my garden history talks go towards the upkeep of the 18th century garden at Bromley House Library in Nottingham – a rare Georgian town garden.
+Martin is a trustee of the library.

 Hosting a webinar for the Rose Society with Adam Frost from Gardeners’ World, rosarian Stewart Pocock and Jo Davey from Wharton’s roses – the UK’s largest rose grower.